-Pathways: Neurobiological routes in producing the runner's high entail quite a complex interplay between mood regulation and significantly increase during or immediately after reward processing paths, together with their exercise, consistent with reports of "runner's respective neurotransmitters and brain areas. high.".
-One of the well-explained points brought Prominent contributors to these pathways are anandamide and 2referred to as "runner's high."
-Following a session arachidonoylglycerol, and their stimulation of of long-distance running, most people experience brain cannabinoid receptors controls mood and improved well-being and a reduced level of perception of pain on the background of hard of endorphin-induced aerobic exercise and subsequent to it.
-Part of this to cannabis chemicals.
+Pathways: Neurobiological routes in producing the runner's high entail quite a complex interplay between mood regulation and anandamide and 2of endorphin-induced aerobic exercise and subsequent to it.
+Part of this euphoric effects can be accounted for by some of endocannabinoids associated with the runner's these endocannabinoids, whose actions are similar high may be applied by coaches and trainers in a to cannabis chemicals.
 Monoamines, including serotonin and dopamine, are another group engaged in the neurochemical reaction to exercise.
-The rewarding elements of physical activity are reinforced through an increased neurotransmitter dopamine, increasing motivation and positive reinforcement.
+The rewarding elements of physical activity are reinforced through an increased release within the reward system of the brain of like jogging, primarily enhances mental wellthe neurotransmitter dopamine. increasing motivation and positive reinforcement.
 Known for its role in regulating mood, serotonin is most likely also involved in the general feeling of wellbeing and relaxation in the aftermath of exercise.
 Neuroimaging studies using techniques including fMRI and PET point to an implication of the prefrontal cortex, limbic system, and basal ganglia.
-Basically, these regions are involved in the processing of sensory information, the regulation of emotional responses, and modulation of pain perception.
+Basically, these regions are involved in the processing of sensory information, the regulation of emotional responses, and the modulation of pain perception.
 Thus, each function points to some of the complex neurophysiological mechanisms underlying runner's high.
 Moderate-intensity continuous exercise and high-intensity interval exercise on biochemical markers and cognition in boxing athletes: a randomized controlled trial was studied by Buzdagli et al. (2024), assessed the effects of moderate-intensity continuous exercise and highintensity interval exercise on biochemical markers and cognitive function in boxing athletes.
 The findings demonstrated that immediately after exercise, HIIE induced significantly greater elevations in neuroprotective biomarkers, BDNF, S100B, and NSE, compared to the MICE and controls.
 Both HIIE and MICE improved CF, but HIIE performed better in terms of reaction time and error count in the neurocognitive tests.
 The study suggested that HIIE had greater benefits for athletes related to neuroprotection and cognitive function, mainly when sports required a high degree of cognitive skills.